corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/confidential-identities/overview.md

 ```

 {{< note >}}
-Checkout the version of Corda you wish to install.
+Checkout the version of Confidential Identities you wish to install.
 In the example above `release/2.0` is used.
 {{< /note >}}

 Then run `./gradlew clean install` from the root directory.